satindersharma/linux/README.md

 Q. Assume a file content enough data . write command to display from 3rd line to 7th line.
 $ head -7 file.txt | tail -5

+Creation of hidden files and directories:
+---

+If any file start with . (dot) such type of file is called hidden file.
+If we don't want to display te files in normal listing then we have to go for hidden files.
+Hdden files are ment for the the hiding data.
+All system files which are internally required by kernal are hidden files.
+We can create hidden files just like normal files.
+Only difference is file name should start with . (dot)
+$ touch . db_info       $ cat . db_info
+Even by using editor also we can create hidden files. we can create hidden directories also just like normal directories.
+$ mkdir .db1

+note:
+--
+By using hiden file and directroies we may not get full security.
+To make more secure we hoave to use proper permissions.
+For this we should use
+interconversion of normal file and the hidden files based on our requirment. we can convert normal file as hidden file and vise virsa
+$ mv demo.txt .demo.txt       ->          converts normal file to hidden file
+$ mv .demo.txt demo.txt       ->          converts hidden file to normal file

+comparison of files:
+---
+we can compare data of the files by using the following commands.
+1. cmp            2. diff     3. sdiff          4. vimdiff        5. comm

+cmp command:
+--
+It will compare bytes by bytes.
+$ cmp file1.txt file2.txt           ->          If the content is the same then we won't get any output.
+If the content is different then it provides information about only first differnce. byte no and line no will be provided.
+$ cmp a.txt b.txt
+note:
+--
+cmp command don't show all differnce and show only first difference.

+diff command:
+--
+It will show all differnce in the content.
+$ diff file1.txt file2.txt           ->         If the content is same no output.
+If the content is different then it will show all diffrences